afriedman412/rcg24/README.md

+fix chart delta

+do UX next

 artist adding is unoptimized (does one at a time) but fine for now

-do UX next